 It is a Shape that uses the same 3 parameters as

 SliderData.
 The only difference is that the center of the wave and the progress can change.
 It is necessary so that SwiftUI can automatically animate the wave with access to only the beginning and final states.

-To make this possible we define an
+To make this possible we define in SwiftUI

 We use this variable to represent the state of the wave as 2 floating point numbers and describe how to get and set them.
 This is enough to automatically animate the wave, because SwiftUI can animate floating point numbers from the box.

 Finally, the path function defines the shape of the wave.

 This method is verbose and mathematically complex, so we won’t include the code in the tutorial.
 You can check out the full implementation on the GitHub.